coderefinery/git-branch-design/_episodes/04-avoiding-conflicts.md

 ## When is a good moment to merge?

-- Feature branch merges to `master` typically once (at the end of its lifetime).
+- Feature branches merge to `master` typically once (at the end of their lifetime).
-- But there may be good reasons for merging branch to `master` more often (release branch).
+- But there may be good reasons for merging branches to `master` more often (release branch).
 - Never merge a feature branch into another feature branch (branch pollution; discuss why).
-- For modular projects with write-protected `master` and code review and very high discipline.
+- For modular projects with write-protected `master` and code review and very high discipline:
     - You typically should not merge `master` except the occasional `git cherry-pick`.
-- For entangled projects where most of the development happens directly on `master`.
+- For entangled projects where most of the development happens directly on `master`:
     - It is good to merge `master` to your topic branch often to stay in sync with main development line.
-    - Merge `master` to your branch ideally should never conflict.
+    - A Merge from `master` to your branch ideally should never conflict.
     - But it will sometimes, resolve conflicts early.

 ---